-There are a couple of ‘rules of thumb’ or tools that might help you start thinking about what sort of number is right for you:
+Here are a few methods and resources that might help you start thinking about what sort of number is right for you:

 Once you know what level of annual income you’re likely to need in retirement, the next step is seeing if your current super position is on track to get you there.

-You can, however, use some simple tools and calculators as a starting point to get an estimate or indication of how much retirement income your super might provide for you at retirement, based on where it’s at now.
+You can use some simple tools and calculators as a starting point to get an estimate or indication of how much retirement income your super might provide for you at retirement, based on where it’s at now.
 Here are a few calculators you might want to try:

 Calculators are a useful way to look at different scenarios, tweak some settings and learn what may and may not work for you, but they won’t provide you with an exact answer based on your personal circumstances.
 It's always a good idea to consider seeking professional advice before finalising any decision that might have an effect on your financial future.

-One of the most important things to remember is that, even if your ‘will need’ and ‘will have’ figures aren’t quite matching up at the moment, there are always options to try to improve your outcomes...
+One of the most important things to remember is that, even if your ‘will need’ and ‘will have’ figures aren’t quite matching up at the moment, there are always options to try to influence and improve your outcomes...